scilus/scil-documentation/source/heavy/computing.rst

         cd # Will return you to your home nano .bashrc # Nano is one text editor.
 You might try others if you prefer.

-    Here is a copy of Maxime's version.
+    Here is an example.
 You may copy and paste this into your .bashrc.

     .. code-block:: bash